apeskinian/p5_treasures_untold/README.md

             - Create, update or delete FAQ Topics
             - View and reply to messages received from the Contact Us page
             - Create and send newsletters
-            - View and delete previous newletters
+            - View and delete previous newsletters
             - View subscriber list and current status for each
             - Remove individual subscribers
             - Clear all expired subscribers